 3.2.
-Mesh Segmentation and Model Validation
+Mesh segmentation and model validation

-The geometric model constructed in the Solidworks is imported into the ICEM software to mesh the computational domain.
+The geometric model constructed in Solidworks is imported into the ICEM software to mesh the computational domain.
 The hexahedral structured mesh is used because the inlet and outlet sections belong to the cylindrical shape.
 The shapes of the worm shell and impeller are curved and irregular and their structures are more complicated, so the hexahedral structured mesh is not suitable for meshing them.
-Because the unstructured meshes can flexibly adapt to the complex and irregular geometries to capture complex boundaries and internal details, it is suitable to use the unstructured meshes for the fluid flow.
+Because the unstructured meshes can flexibly adapt to complex and irregular geometries to capture complex boundaries and internal details, it is suitable to use the unstructured meshes for the fluid flow.
 Therefore, the unstructured meshes are used for meshing the worm casing and impeller.
 The mesh files for each component of the centrifugal pump are generated sequentially, as shown in Fig. 2.

-Fig.2.
-Mesh of the calculation domain: (a) impellers; (b) volute; (c) inlet pipe; (d) outlet pipe.
+Fig. 2.
+Mesh of the calculation domain: (a) impellers; (b) volute; (c) inlet pipe; (d) outlet pipe

-The numerical simulations are performed using the fluent commercial software.
+The numerical simulations are performed using fluent commercial software.
 In the simulation, the number and quality of the meshes have an important impact on the computational structure, and the mesh-independence test can ensure the accuracy and reliability of the computational results.
-By comparing the computational results under different grid densities, one can confirm the mesh number and quality if the grid division does not affect the calculation results.
+By comparing the computational results under different grid densities, one can confirm the mesh number and quality of the grid division do not affect the calculation results.
 In addition, the mesh-independence test can verify the stability of the numerical model and identify sensitive areas for local encryption, thus improving the overall computational accuracy.
 To check the mesh independence, the centrifugal pump model is divided into six groups with different numbers of mesh.
-Fig. 3 shows the mesh-independence test results.
+Figure 3 shows the mesh-independence test results.

-Fig.3.
+Fig. 3.
 Independence test of mesh elements

 From Fig. 3 it can be seen that when the mesh number is around 7 million, the centrifugal pump model exhibits a little change.
-Considering the computational efficiency and computation time, the mesh number of 7,005,636 in the fifth group is finally selected in this study.
+Considering the computational efficiency and computation time, the mesh number of 7 005 636 in the fifth group is finally selected in this study.
 The mesh number of each component is shown in Table 2.

-TABLE 2.
-Mesh Number in the computational domain

-Mesh Inlet Impellers Volute Outlet Number of group pipe pipe meshes 1 528,624 4,056,231 982,359 246,358 5,813,572 2 573,296 4,277,269 1,097,562 264,891 6,213,018 3 590,338 4,513,435 1,183,665 275,860 6,563,298 4 596,512 4,746,552 1,268,449 285,440 6,896,953 5 596,512 4,825,057 1,298,627 285,440 7,005,636 6 596,512 4,953,214 1,304,426 285,440 7,139,592
+Mesh number in the computational domain Mesh group Inlet pipe Impellers Volute Outlet pipe Number of meshes 1 528 624 4 056 231 982 359 246 358 5 813 572 2 573 296 4 277 269 1 097 562 264 891 6 213 018 3 590 338 4 513 435 1 183 665 275 860 6 563 298 4 596 512 4 746 552 1 268 449 285 440 6 896 953 5 596 512 4 825 057 1 208 627 285 440 7 005 636